At a Glance: Best AR 15 slings

 Accmor 2 Point Sling Traditional Sling

 Given the features and price point, this is a very hard sling to beat.
 It’s always great to have something that does the job perfectly with utter reliability, but that you don’t feel that you need to baby due to the investment you made.
 This is a fantastic bug-out, zombie apocalypse option.
-It will work with any AR-15, other long gun, or even something like a bug-out bag.
-The only problem is that they’re so popular that availability could be an issue.
+It will work with any AR-15 rifles or other long guns.

 - Outstanding design